In Haiti, the difficult relationship of gangs and business

 41 of41

-PORT-AU-PRINCE, Haiti (AP) — Youri Mevs knew that the call was coming, and she was terrified.
+PORT-AU-PRINCE, Haiti (AP) — Youri Mevs knew that the call was coming, and she was terrfied.

 Mevs is a member of one of the richest families in Haiti; she owns Shodecosa, Haiti’s largest industrial park, which warehouses 93 percent of the nation’s imported food.
 Like everyone else, she has watched with despair as her country descended into chaos since the assassination of President Jovenel Moise.